act-cms/molecular-representations/README.md

 * Clean and visualise chemical datasets using pandas, RDKit, and other Python operations.
 * Use Colab GPU resources to train a basic Chemprop (graph neural-network) model.
 * Visualise ML regression results with matplotlib.

+## Acknowledgements

+This work was supported by the [MolSSI ACT-CMS Faculty Fellowship program](https://act-cms.molssi.org/), funded by the Office of Advanced Cyberinfrastructure (OAC) NSF Award OAC 2321044.